 Mexico has a very special relationship with Monarch butterflies.
 Millions of butterflies take flight to central Mexico as part of their yearly migration and arrive during Day of the Dead (October 31-November 2).
 While modern science suggests that the creatures are following some form of magnetism in the Earth’s atmosphere, Mexican folklore tells us these butterflies are actually the souls of the deceased, visiting the Earth on these holy days to visit relatives and provide comfort.
 During the 3-day celebration of Dia de los Muertos, many people will dress like monarch butterflies and decorate their ofrendas (altars) with Monarchs in order to honor and remember their ancestors.

 The Monarch butterfly is not only a creature of wonderment in modern times.
-It is an ancient creature that has been lauded by many cultures across history.
-Protecting them is an absolute must to ensure that the next society is able to enjoy their beauty, too.
+It is an ancient creature that has been lauded by cultures across history.
+Protecting them is an absolute must to ensure that generations to come are able to enjoy their beauty as well.

 "Are our yards becoming a source or a sink for butterflies?"